 Each platform has it’s specialty of course so some of the content you are posting is dictated by what they do best.
 Twitter is best for sassy snippets of text and Instagram for beautiful photos.
 Pay attention to the platforms specialty when selecting your content.
 FB is great for conversations and questions are a good prompt.
 LI loves a good article reshare, just make sure you include your own take on it when you share it.

 You should be posting what your ideal client/customer/follower wants to see.
 Again, pay attention to analytics (you can also scroll through and see what is getting the most likes/shares/follows).
 Post more of what does well and stop the things that don’t.

 I want to stress the importance of posting content in a way that makes the best use of where you are posting.
 Content should look a bit different when you share it across different platforms.
 You also should stagger it so if you post a blog post on FB on Monday, wait until Wednesday to share it to IG and use a different photo.

 Should you have both business and personal accounts?
 Should you hire out or delegate social media?
 Should you use schedulers?
 I’m going to be annoying and say these questions are all dependent on what works for you.
 I

 Schedulers are great, but make sure you do a quick search and that the platforms you are posting on like the scheduler you want to use.
-Instagram is notorious for hating schedulers and they can cause problems for this reason.

 Hiring out or delegating is a good option but do your research.
 Ask the person you would like to hire for references and call their references.
 Look at the accounts they manage.
 Ask questions.
 Be sure you have a big conversation about tone, what is posted, what you expect from them, who answers the comments and on and on.
 Outsourcing is wonderful, just make sure you have a system set up for who are outsourcing to.
 It will prevent headaches in the long run if you do your due diligence.